-Multidrug-resistant Organisms (MDROs) are germs, typically bacteria or fungi, that are resistant to one or more antimicrobial drugs.
-This means that MDROs may be more difficult to treat than other infections, and this can cause prolonged health care stays and increased costs.
-Many MDROs spread in health care settings and the Pennsylvania Department of Health, Division of Healthcare Associated Infection Prevention, conducts public health response and prevention activities for MDROs including carbapenemase-producing organisms (CPOs) and Candida auris.
-We developed the following resources, training, and tools to help health care facilities prevent transmission of MDROs and respond when they are detected.
-You can also learn more about MDROs from CDC webpage Management of Multidrug-Resistant Organisms in Healthcare Settings.
+Multidrug-resistant organisms (MDROs) are germs, typically bacteria or fungi, that are resistant to one or more antimicrobial drugs.
+This means that MDROs may be more difficult to treat than other infections, which can cause longer health care stays and increase costs.
+Many MDROs spread in health care settings, and the Division of Healthcare Associated Infection Prevention (HAIP) conducts public health response and prevention activities for MDROs including carbapenemase-producing organisms (CPOs) and Candida auris.
+We developed the following resources, trainings, and tools to help health care facilities prevent the spread of MDROs and respond when they are detected.
+You can also learn more about MDROs from the CDC webpage Management of Multidrug-Resistant Organisms in Healthcare Settings.

 View the full version of the C. auris Data Dashboard